NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_items_and_fragments.md

 The primary way to define items is via **aggregation**, adding and configuring fragments for an item.
 But in certain situations you might need to use **inheritance** instance, and create your own Item subclass.

-In that case, you can create subclasses or blueprints based on `UNinjaInventoryItem`, and then set them to a specific item's definition, or globally in the project's settings, under the Ninja Inventory category.
+In that case, you can create subclasses or blueprints based on `NinjaInventoryItem`, and then set them to a specific item's definition, or globally in the project's settings, under the Ninja Inventory category.

 ## Item Fragments

 Item Fragments are small, reusable pieces of logic that are focused on a specific item's aspect.

-The base fragment class is `UNinjaInventoryItemFragment`, a valid implementation of `IOperableItemInterface`.
+The base fragment class is `NinjaInventoryItemFragment`, a valid implementation of `OperableItemInterface`.
 All concrete fragment classes available in the system extend from it.

 By itself, an item doesn't have any logic (unless extended by a subclass).
 It is only meant as a platform for fragments,